AbstractSDK/contracts/docs/src/2_introduction/1_design_space.md

-# The Abstract SDK Design Space
+# Abstract SDK: A New Realm in Smart-Contract Development

-The first step to using a tool is learning its purpose and capabilities.
-Working with the Abstract SDK is no different.
-This page will help you understand the design space that the Abstract SDK operates in, which will help you reason about how to use the SDK effectively.
+If you're well-versed with smart-contracts, you'll find Abstract SDK as a more advanced, adaptable, and efficient tool.
+It brings you an extensive design space that transcends traditional smart-contract capabilities, introducing superior code reusability and an unmatched software distribution process.

-## Design Space
+## Advancing with Abstract SDK

-The Abstract SDK design space is a superset of the classical smart-contract design space, meaning that any application built with stand-alone smart-contracts can be implemented with the SDK as well.
-However, Abstract's design space is unique in that it allows for a level of code re-usability that would not be possible with stand-alone smart-contracts.
-By thinking about on-chain functionality in a functional sense, we created a system where application development can be done in a more conceptual way.
+Abstract SDK broadens your design space beyond traditional smart-contract development.
+Here, any application possible with stand-alone smart contracts can also be crafted using the SDK.
+However, we go a step beyond: the Abstract SDK promotes a level of code reusability unseen in the stand-alone smart-contract world.
+This functional perspective allows you to envision on-chain functionality and develop applications conceptually.

-Additionally the SDK allows for software distribution that is unparalleled in the smart-contract space.
-With the Abstract SDK you can write your code once, deploy it to any blockchain that supports CosmWasm and let other developers **and users** use it within minutes.
-This opens up the possibility of creating a marketplace for smart-contracts, where developers can sell their code to other developers and users in a permissionless way.
+But the innovation doesn't stop here.
+With Abstract SDK, you code once, deploy it to any CosmWasm-supported blockchain, and watch other developers and users employ it in no time.
+The result?
+A revolutionary marketplace for smart-contracts where developers can vend their code to peers and users without permission constraints.

-This section will give you a high-level overview of the different approaches and how they can be used to build your application.
+## Design Spaces Explained

-### Hosted Applications
+### Traditional: Hosted Applications

-Hosted applications are traditionally applications that are built using stand-alone smart-contracts.
-Examples of these types of applications are dexes, lending markets, yield aggregators, etc. What makes these applications *hosted* is that they are deployed by the maintainers of the application and often require the user to transfer funds to the application's smart-contract in order to use it.
+Traditionally applications have been created by composing "stand-alone" smart contracts.
+Each smart-contract designed to fulfill a different role in the application's logic.
+We call these applications __hosted applications__ since they're deployed and controlled by the  code maintainers, and to use them, users transfer funds to the application's smart contract.
+Dexes, lending markets, yield aggregators are all examples of hosted applications.

 ```mermaid
 flowchart LR